bsc101/roon-extension-itroxs/README.md

    * Adds a media notification for a Roon output to the status bar and lock screen
    * Shows current title meta data on the lock screen
-   * Controls the volume of a Roon output with the volume hardware buttons of your device
+   * Controls the volume of a Roon output with the volume hardware buttons of your device (if the volume of the selected output can be controlled through Roon, of course)

 ## Installation